Wondering if therapy is right for you? You’re not alone.

 - wanting to make changes for better mental and emotional health

 Regardless of your reason, therapy offers a broad array of benefits for all of us.
-Here are six types of therapy and the benefits of each.
+We’ve partnered with Florida Blue to bring you this article on six types of therapy and the benefits of each.

 Talk therapy (aka psychotherapy) is a tool used by: